tbh272/PaperZD2.5-Template/README.md

 - Main Menu
 - Main player HUD

+# Instructions:

+click the blue box where it says code, and download as zip, and extract to unreal projects folder or wherever you keep your projects at

+*side note: this was my first time using revision control with github so I dont know how it fully works*

 # End/Credits:

 I am not a professional, like others out there I use youtube, itch.io, and my own knowledge from school to make games, more recently ive been liking making templates for people to use, completely rework, or change.
 Hopefully some things I used/made is helpful for everyone out there, and I hope to make more and more updates, and changes in the future.